abaka-spn/PowerShell.REST.API/README.md

 It also supports async jobs to be run as separate threads, with the job results to be stored on disk.

-## How it works
+## How it works (Same as orignal project)

 This project implements a OWIN WebAPI HTTP service with a single "generic" API controller.
 The API controller consults the configuration collection of the endpoint to identify which PowerShell script needs to be run for each HTTP request.
 It hosts a PowerShell session to import and run the script, whilst monitoring the script process for faults.
 It converts the response of the script to a temporary JObject and then returns the response data.

-It also converts any GET or POST parameters to the web method to a parameter collection and passes them to the PowerShell process.
+The parameters can be passed by PATH, QUERYSTRING, BODY or HEADER (Default: Body).
+The PowerShell scripts can be called by GET, POST, DELETE or PUT method.

 ## Running
 ### run on the command line